-The external auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out in the current period included:
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial and other systems.
+In particular, the checks carried out in the current period included:

-- Testing of payroll systems; - Testing of purchasing/payment systems; - Checking the tendering process in accordance with internal regulations; - Review income receipts; - Review bank reconcillations and control account reconciliations; - Review procedures used to prepare reports to trustees and other financial returns; - Check procedures for staff expense claims and petty cash claims; - · Review information reported to Trustees.
+- Testing of payroll and personnel systems; - Testing of purchasing/payment systems; - Checking the tendering process in accordance with internal regulations; - Reviewing income receipts: - Reviewing bank reconciliations and control account reconciliations; - Reviewing procedures used to prepare reports to trustees and other financial returns; - Checking procedures for staff expense claims and petty cash claims: - Reviewing information reported to Trustees: - Governance: - Compliance with the Academies Financial Handbook.

-On a termly basis, the auditor reports to the Board of Trustees, through the Finance and Audit Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-The function has been fully delivered in line with the ESFA's requirements and no material control issues have been identified.
+On a termly basis, the auditor reports to the Board of Trustees, through the Finance and Audit Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The Board of Trustees can confirm that the function has been fully delivered in line with the ESFA's requirements and no material control issues have been identified as a result of the internal auditor's work.